Galactic Gale Baxingar

-Galactic Gale Baxingar (銀河烈風バクシンガー, Ginga Reppū Bakushingā) is a mecha anime series that aired from 1982 to 1983 in Japan.
+Galactic Gale Baxingar (銀河烈風バクシンガー, Ginga Reppū Bakushingā) is a mecha anime series that aired from July 6, 1982 to March 29, 1983 in Japan on TV Tokyo.
 There were 39 episodes released.
 Other loosely translated names include Baxinger, Galaxy Gale Baxingar, Galactic Stormwind Baxingar and Cosmo Rangers.
-In addition, it was known as "Mustanger" while sold as a knock-off toy in the United States during the early 80's.
+In addition, it was known as "Mustanger" while sold as a knock-off toy in the United States during the early 1980s.
 It is the second entry of the J9 Series, serving as a sequel to Galaxy Cyclone Braiger and followed by Galactic Whirlwind Sasuraiger.
 Its plot was based on the Japanese late Tokugawa period and the story of the Shinsengumi samurai.

 Original story

 The story is set 600 years after the destruction of Jupiter where the Solar System was in a state of peace under the Bakufu government.
 However, the lawlessness of this new Solar System prompts a man named Dan Condor to organize a new J9 team to fight against injustice.
 Equipped with Cosmobikes, they merge into a super robot named Baxingar.